imqueue/imqueue.com/_includes/api/misc.md

 When the `@profile()` decorator factory is called without arguments it will rely on environment configuration, which can either enable or disable profiling.
-Those decorator factory calls which provide arguments overrides environment settings and forces time/args profiling explicitly.
+Those decorator factory calls, which provide arguments, overrides environment settings and forces time/args profiling explicitly.

-It is recommended to manage profiling state via `.env` files or by setting profiling vars globally for the entire environment.
+It is recommended to manage profiling state via `.env` files for per-service configuration or by setting profiling vars globally for the entire environment.

 Those vars are: